ssmaceachern-dev/mythicalmonsters/chapter9_impairments.md

 ## Unconscious

-An unconscious creature cannot perform Actions or provide any form of active resistance.
+An unconscious creature cannot perform Actions or provide any form of active resistance apart from what their Armor or any lingering supernatural effects provide.

 If the creature is sleeping, then they must be roused awake by another creature or sufficiently loud noise.
-A creature that is unconscious and bloodied must make an Endurance Check or a Resolve Check during Recovery to be conscious in the following turn.

 ## Death’s Door

-When a creature’s Wounds rating equals or exceeds their Death’s Door rating, they are on Death’s Door_.** **_Any further damage taken by the creature subtracts from their vigor rather than add to their Wounds.
+When a creature’s Wounds rating is reduced to zero, they are on Death's Door.
+Any further damage received from pressure subtracts from the creature's vigor rather than their Wounds.
+If a creature receives healing or recovers Wounds, then any further damage is subtracted from their Wounds first before carrying over into their vigor

-If a creature is on Death’s Door by the time the World Turns, then the creature must make a Recovery Test and meet or exceed their Wounds rating.
-If they fail, then they gain one rank of the Unconscious condition.
-However, if the Recovery Test succeeds, then they either remove an existing rank from their Unconscious condition _or_ remain active in the following turn.
+During an Engagement, if a creature is on Death’s Door by the time the World Turns, then the creature must make an Endurance _or_ a Resolve Check.
+If the Check results in a failure, then they fall unconscious during the following turn.

----

-A character with Wounds rating 5 and a Death’s Door of 3 is on Death’s Door.
-When the World Turns, the character will lose 2 vigor and reduce their Wounds rating to match their Death’s Door rating.
-Additionally, they will need to roll a number of dice equal to their Recovery rating and earn enough successes to meet or beat their Wounds rating or take one rank of the Unconscious condition upon entering the following turn.

----
+In addition, the first time a character is brought to Death's Door, they experience a Trauma.
+When this occurs, the player must add one new Trouble or Scar to their character's sheet.

+Troubles force the character to make Resolve Checks whenever they are in a situation where their Trouble is invoked or receive hindrance towards future actions.
+Scars, on the other hand, cause one hindrance towards any actions that invoke a specific physical aspect.

+Trauma can be recovered during Downtime using the Recover from Trauma Action.
+A character can only receive one Trauma per Engagement.

+## Trauma
+All characters experience Trauma in one form or another during an adventure.
+The life of a hero is often perilous and some scars linger longer than anticipated.
+When a character has accrued **six** troubles, they become too troubled to continue a life of adventure and must either spend Downtime Actions recovering or retire.

 ## Death

 Three things must happen in order for a creature to die:

 * The creature must be on Death’s Door.
 * The creature must have zero vigor.
-* The creature must have at least one rank of the Unconscious condition.
+* The creature must be unconscious.

-Once all three conditions have been fulfilled by the time the World Turns, then the creature effectively dies.
+Once all three conditions have been fulfilled by the time the World Turns during an Engagement, then the creature effectively dies.

 ## Maladies

-Maladies are physical phenomena like **poisons** and **diseases **that inflict ailments upon their victims.
+Maladies are physical phenomena like **poisons** and **diseases** that inflict ailments upon their victims.
 Maladies have five properties: Forms of Contact, Strength, Test Interval, Side Effects, and Cures.

 ### Forms of Contact